cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 {% autocrossref %}

-*Added in protocol version 70213 of Dash Core as described by DIP3*
+*Added in protocol version 70213 of Lifetioncoin Core as described by DIP3*

 The Masternode Registration (ProRegTx) special transaction is used to join the masternode list by proving ownership of the 1000 DASH necessary to create a